As featured on Guardian Sport

 Butragueño and co. were not the only players to go from Fabrica to first-team around this period.
 Others included Chendo, Jesús Solana and Ricardo Gallego.
 Put simply, it was an extremely productive time for Real Madrid’s youth system which interwove itself into a prolonged period of authoritative control atop Spanish football.

 When Pérez entered the Real presidential arena in 2000, the club had just won the Champions League.
 Iker Casillas, Guti and Raúl had already established themselves as a part of the club’s core.
-The trio had come through La Fabrica, and all were in their early twenties.
+The trio had come through La Fabrica, and all were in their early-20s.
 This didn’t fit the Pérez agenda, however.
 He wanted international stars for continental success in order to create a hegemonic global brand fuelled by merchandising.

 La Fabrica had been historically effective, but it wasn’t sexy.
 Record-breaking transfer fees, gargantuan salaries and instantly recognisable names were the new necessities to push the Real Madrid brand.
 When “Zidanes y Pavones” became an idea, it was instantly superseded by Los Galácticos.
 The Pavones didn’t stand a chance.